-Following the examination and diagnosis Dr. Silberg may feel that your periodontal condition requires a surgical procedure to correct the damage to the gum and bone.
+Following examination and diagnosis, Dr. Silberg may feel that your periodontal condition requires a surgical procedure to correct the damage to the gum and bone.
 From the many treatment options available, Dr. Silberg will recommend a treatment that is tailored to your individual needs and that will re-establish good periodontal health.
 Dr. Silberg provides a variety of surgical services.
 He prides himself on the fact that he is very conservative in his treatment recommendations and limits surgery to the areas where it is absolutely necessary.
 Periodontal procedures are available that can reshape and reduce areas of damage and some that can regenerate bone and gum tissue, oftentimes, to their original function and cosmetic appearance.
 This page answers questions that you may have about periodontal surgery.
 It complements the advice you have received from your dentist and Dr. Silberg .

 Why do you need periodontal surgery?

 Dr. Silberg has recommended surgery to correct or improve the periodontal damage that has affected your gum and or bone.
 The surgical technique that Dr. Silberg chooses will depend on the type and severity of your disease and other oral conditions.

 Reasons why you may need periodontal surgery: